sitraka-/decolonial-futures/design-as-cosmological-expression.md

 <section data-background-image="assets/imgs/stamp.jpg" data-state=kj1>
     <style>.kj1 header:after { content: "Khaled Jarrar, 2012 — State Of Palestine"; }</style>
-    <span class="quotes">By bringing ideas into existence, design constructs new meanings, realities, and experiences, literally spawning new worlds as it interacts with its environment—shaping societal norms, cultures, politics, technologies, identities, values, and cosmologies.</span>
+    <span class="quotes">By bringing ideas into existence, design constructs new meanings, realities, and experiences, literally spawning new worlds as it interacts with its environment, shaping societal norms, cultures, politics, technologies, identities, values, and cosmologies.</span>
     <aside class="notes">
     - the process of bringing ideas into existence, constructing new meanings, realities, and experiences, and literally spawning new worlds as design interacts with its environment—shaping societal norms, cultures, politics, technologies, identities, values, and cosmologies.
   </aside>